Crisis Communications Plan

 In order to keep our community informed about emergency situations, MIT Emergency Management, in conjunction with various stakeholders, maintains a Crisis Communications Plan.

-This plan outlines the three types of public information that may be sent to the MIT community related to emergencies and/or crises, associated modes in which these communications may be sent, and who is responsible for crafting and sending the messages.
+This plan outlines the three types of public information that may be sent to the MIT community related to emergencies and/or crises and the associated modes in which these communications may be sent

-The below table summarizes these situations, modes, and purpose behind each type of message.
+The below information summarizes the situations, modes, and purpose behind each type of message.

 Purpose: To notify the community about an emergency that requires the community to take action to stay safe